-You can troubleshoot problems with the DAServer using:
+You can troubleshoot problems with the DAServer using the:

-- the Windows Task Manager
+- Windows Task Manager

-- the Windows Performance and Alerts (PerfMon) application also called Performance Monitor
+- Windows Performance and Alerts (PerfMon) application, also called Performance Monitor

-- the DAServer Manager
+- DAServer Manager

-- the ArchestrA Log Flag Editor
+- ArchestrA Log Flag Editor

-- the ArchestrA Log Viewer.
+- ArchestrA Log Viewer

-Your client application may provide the ability to view error messages, monitor the status of requests, and allow you to request data on the status of the DAServer and connected devices.
+Your client application may let you view error messages, monitor the status of requests, and allow you to request data on the status of the DAServer and connected devices.
 For more information, see your client application documentation.